 SuperNOVAS is a C/C++ astronomy software library, providing high-precision astrometry such as one might need for running an observatory, a precise planetarium program, or for analyzing astronomical datasets.
-It started as a fork of the Naval Observatory Vector Astrometry Software (NOVAS) C version 3.1, but since then it has grown into its own, providing bug fixes, tons of new features, and a much improved API compared to the original NOVAS.
+It started as a fork of the Naval Observatory Vector Astrometry Software (NOVAS) C version 3.1, but since then it has grown into its own, providing bug fixes, tons of new features, and a much improved and expanded API compared to the original NOVAS.

 SuperNOVAS is easy to use and it is very fast, providing 3–5 orders of magnitude faster position calculations than astropy 7.0.0 in a single thread (see the benchmarks), and its performance will scale with the number of CPUs when calculations are performed in parallel threads.